-This is a great opportunity to interact with industry experts and graduate recruiters.
-This informal, relaxed event is your first chance to meet and work with other MSc students.
+This is a great opportunity to interact with industry experts and to get to know other students before teaching starts.

 All MSc students can apply to take part in the Future Business Challenge, although spaces are limited.

-As well as making a difference, you’ll develop skills that employers want like communication and problem solving.
+As well as making a difference, you’ll develop key skills like team-working and problem-solving.

-All MSc students have the option to take part in the Zurich Community Challenge.
+All MSc students have the option to take part in the Community Challenge.